rgutmen/DeltaChange/README.md

 There are four pairs of settings to configure in this indicator, one numeric under "Settings" section, and other under "Drawing".

 - Reversals: Useful for entries.
-	- From Downtrend to Uptrend: Assuming that a downtrend matchs with negative deltas, if the current candle has a positive delta, it will means that more buyers are participating than in previous candles, which it could means a possible reversal.
+	- **From Downtrend to Uptrend**: Assuming that a downtrend matchs with negative deltas, if the current candle has a positive delta, it will means that more buyers are participating than in previous candles, which it could means a possible reversal.
 		- Negative to positive: It will draw a symbol if delta is higher than this parameter.
 		- UpTrend - Negative to positive: Symbol to be drawn below the candle showing possible reversal.
-	- From Uptrend to Downtrend: Assuming that an uptrend matchs with positive deltas, if the current candle has a negative delta, it will means that more sellers are participating than in previous candles, which it could means a possible reversal.
+	- **From Uptrend to Downtrend**: Assuming that an uptrend matchs with positive deltas, if the current candle has a negative delta, it will means that more sellers are participating than in previous candles, which it could means a possible reversal.
 		- Positive to negative: It will draw a symbol if delta is lower than this parameter.
 		- Downtrend - Positive to negative: Symbol to be drawn above the candle showing possible reversal.
 - Continuity: Useful to extend the Take Profit.
-	- 📉 Downtrend: Assuming that a downtrend matchs with negative deltas, if the current candle has a negative delta, it will means that even more sellers are participating than in previous candles, which it could means strenght.
+	- 📉 **Downtrend**: Assuming that a downtrend matchs with negative deltas, if the current candle has a negative delta, it will means that even more sellers are participating than in previous candles, which it could means strenght.
 		- Negative to negative: It will draw a symbol if delta is lower than this parameter.
 		- Downtrend - Strenght: Symbol to be drawn above the candle showing downtrend strenght.
-	- 📈 Uptrend: Assuming that an uptrend matchs with positive deltas, if the current candle has a positive delta, it will means that even more buyers are participating than in previous candles, which it could means strenght.
+	- 📈 **Uptrend**: Assuming that an uptrend matchs with positive deltas, if the current candle has a positive delta, it will means that even more buyers are participating than in previous candles, which it could means strenght.
 		- Positive to positive: It will draw a symbol if delta is higher than this parameter.
 		- Uptrend - Strenght: Symbol to be drawn below the candle showing uptrend strenght.